Django Enum

 # filtering works by any symmetric value or enum type instance

-assert TextChoicesExample.objects.filter(
+assert PropertyExample.objects.filter(

 ).first() == instance

-assert TextChoicesExample.objects.filter(color=(1, 0, 0)).first() == instance
+assert PropertyExample.objects.filter(color=(1, 0, 0)).first() == instance

-assert TextChoicesExample.objects.filter(color='FF0000').first() == instance
+assert PropertyExample.objects.filter(color='FF0000').first() == instance

-While they should be unnecessary if you need to integrate with code that expects an interface fully compatible with Django’s TextChoices and IntegerChoices django-enum provides TextChoices, IntegerChoices, FlagChoices and FloatChoices types that derive from enum-properties and Django’s Choices.
+While they should be unnecessary, if you need to integrate with code that expects an interface fully compatible with Django’s TextChoices and IntegerChoices django-enum provides TextChoices, IntegerChoices, FlagChoices and FloatChoices types that derive from Enum Properties and Django’s Choices.
 So the above enumeration could also be written:

 from django_enum.choices import TextChoices